 Nurse Anesthesia (BSN-DNP) - prepares graduates with the advanced knowledge in the area of clinical specialization of nurse anesthesia.
 The DNP prepares the CRNA to assume leadership positions in education, administration, and clinical practice.

-Chair and Assistant Professor of Advanced Practice
+Chair and Associate Professor of Advanced Practice

 College of Nursing, The University of Southern Mississippi